tswindell/cuteboot-build/README.md

 In same session, go back to cuteboot and:

 * make hwdep
-* make img
+* make cuteboot.img

-You get a fancy sparse cuteboot.img you can flash with fastboot cache
+You get a fancy sparse image you can flash with:

+$ fastboot flash cache cuteboot.img

 ## boot.img modification